mgoellnitz/coremedia-commerce-mock/README.md

 ## Cosmetics

-For consistency reasons you might decide to move the dependency management part of the root `pom.xml` of the mock-catalog extension to the root `pom.xml` of the workspace.
+For consistency reasons you might decide to move the dependency management part of the root `pom.xml` of the mock-catalog extension to the root `blueprint-parent/pom.xml` of the workspace.